Key takeaways

 The three types of electronic signatures under eIDAS

 eIDAS defines three types of electronic signatures.
 Each level reflects how much identity verification and protection is applied during signing.
-Understanding these differences helps teams choose the right option for each contract.
+Getting this choice right is one of the most consequential decisions in your document workflow — and one of the most frequently skipped.

 1. Simple Electronic Signature (SES)